woochan-hwang/ECG_Denoising/README.md

 Also refer to the two sample codes(sample_sae.py, sample_drdae.py) for initial attempts to train a Neural Network model using this data.
 To allow result plotting on local display while training on remote machine, enable x11 backend when prompted.

+To test the trained parameters of a model, refer to the sample code(test_sample_sae.py) which will allow plotting of the results with minimal hassle.

+**Available Models**
+* sample_sae: 2 layer stacked contractive denoising autoencoder
+* sample_drdae: deep recurrent denoising autoencoder
+* cdae: convolutional denoising autoencoder

 **Recent Changes:** Mini-batch training has been implemented for sample_sae.py.
 Use chicken_selects.data_splitter() to separate test data from train data.
+Also notice the difference in the input data shape between the stacked ae and convolutional ae.

-Implementation of tensorboard/pytorch_ver are to follow shortly.
+Implementation of tensorboard(pytorch_ver) are to follow shortly.